jucax/college-algorithms/project-2/readme.txt

         Bonus: 0.0000
         Final Grade: 97.0000
         Why?: Test file verifying that values fall within their specified ranges.
 This includes out-of-range inputs such as a Perusall score of 6, negative participation points, scores above 100 for Algorithms in an App, and a Whiteboard Interview score of -1.
 The Whiteboard Interview score should be counted as 0, and the program should replace it with the Final Exam percentage following the grade replacement logic.

+    Collaboration, Resources, AI Usage:
+        No collaboration
+        No other resources were used
+        No IA was used

+    Honor Code:
+        “I have acted with honesty and integrity in producing this work and am unaware of anyone who has not.”